chancedai/sublime-cross/README.md

 ## Configuration ##

-These are the settings that I prefer.You can change the value of the options like so:
+These are the settings that I prefer.You can change the value of the options in Cross.sublime-settings like so:

 ```json
 {